CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 * We use SetupTools (setup.py) to package our software.
 That way it can handle downloading dependencies and setup processes.

 Other Considerations:
-* As noted in the project instructions we will also include a broader impact statement for our library.
+* As noted in the project instructions we will also include a broader impact statement for our library in README.md.
 This will consider the accessibility of our software library to different groups of people and ensure that it is accessible and usable to a wide and representative population.
+We also include a prototype of the documentation in Spanish to help the package to gain further inclusivity.
+The credit goes to Rodrigo Vargas in our group.

 <a name="implementation"/>